 14. The U.S. registrations for the DreamWorks Trademarks are valid, subsisting, in full force and effect, and many are incontestable pursuant to 15 U.S.C. § 1065.
-The registrations for the DreamWorks Trademarks constitute prima facie evidence of their validity and of Plaintiff's exclusive right to use the DreamWorks Trademarks pursuant to 15 U.S.C. § 1057(b).
+The registrations for the DreamWorks Trademarks constitute prima facie evidence of their validity and of Plaintiffs' exclusive right to use the DreamWorks Trademarks pursuant to 15 U.S.C. § 1057(b).

-15. The DreamWorks Trademarks are distinctive when applied to the DreamWorks Products, signifying to the consumers that the products originate from Plaintiff and are manufactured to Plaintiff's high-quality standards.
-Whether Plaintiff manufactures the products itself or licenses others to do so, Plaintiff has ensured that products bearing its trademarks are manufactured to the highest quality standards.
+15. The DreamWorks Trademarks are distinctive when applied to the DreamWorks Products, signifying to the consumers that the products originate from Plaintiffs and are manufactured to Plaintiffs' high-quality standards.
+Whether Plaintiffs manufacture the products themselves or license others to do so, Plaintiffs have ensured that products bearing their trademarks are manufactured to the highest quality standards.

 16. The DreamWorks Trademarks are famous marks, as that term is used in 15 U.S.C. § 1125(c)(1) and have been continuously used and never abandoned.
 The innovative marketing and product designs of the DreamWorks Products have enabled the DreamWorks brand to achieve widespread recognition and fame and have made the DreamWorks Trademarks some of the most well-known marks in the entertainment industry.
-The widespread fame, outstanding reputation, and significant goodwill associated with the DreamWorks Franchises have made the DreamWorks Trademarks invaluable assets of Plaintiff.
+The widespread fame, outstanding reputation, and significant goodwill associated with the DreamWorks Franchises have made the DreamWorks Trademarks invaluable assets of Plaintiffs.

-17. Plaintiff has expended substantial time, money and other resources in advertising and promoting the DreamWorks Trademarks.
-In fact, Plaintiff has expended millions of dollars in advertising, promoting, and marketing featuring the DreamWorks Trademarks.
-DreamWorks Products have also been the subject of extensive unsolicited publicity resulting from their high-quality, innovative designs.
-As a result, products bearing the DreamWorks Trademarks are widely recognized and exclusively associated by consumers, the public, and the trade as being high-quality products sourced from Plaintiff.
+17. Plaintiffs have expended substantial time, money and other resources in advertising and promoting the DreamWorks Trademarks.
+In fact, Plaintiffs have expended millions of dollars in advertising, promoting, and marketing featuring the DreamWorks Trademarks.
+DreamWorks Products have also been the subject of extensive unsolicited publicity resulting from their highquality, innovative designs.
+As a result, products bearing the DreamWorks Trademarks are widely recognized and exclusively associated by consumers, the public, and the trade as being high-quality products sourced from Plaintiffs.
 DreamWorks Products have become among the most popular of their kind in the U.S. and the world.
 The DreamWorks Trademarks have achieved tremendous fame and recognition which has only added to the inherent distinctiveness of the marks.
-As such, the goodwill associated with the DreamWorks Trademarks is of incalculable and inestimable value to Plaintiff.
+As such, the goodwill associated with the DreamWorks Trademarks is of incalculable and inestimable value to Plaintiffs.